angular/angular/aio/content/start/deployment.md

 To build your application locally or for production, you will need to download the source code from your StackBlitz project.
 Click the `Download Project` icon in the left menu across from `Project` to download your files.

-Once you have the source code downloaded and unzipped, use the [Angular Console](https://angularconsole.com "Angular Console web site") to serve the application, or you install Node and have the Angular CLI installed.
+Once you have the source code downloaded and unzipped, use the [Angular Console](https://angularconsole.com "Angular Console web site") to serve the application, or you install `Node.js` and have the Angular CLI installed.

 From the terminal, install the Angular CLI globally with: